A DIY tutorial on how to install concrete landscape edging to improve your home’s curb appeal.

 If you’re looking for information on an easy but decorative landscaping edging option, you’ve come to the right place.

 This tutorial will show you how to install a simple concrete landscape edging.

 How much does it cost to install concrete edging?

-I wish I could say it would cost “X” amount to install concrete edging.
-But it will depend on how wide the edging will be and how long.
+This will depend on how wide the edging will be and how long the border is.

 Simple Concrete Borders

 Disclosure: This post contains some affiliate links or referral links for your convenience.
 It is a way for this site to earn advertising commissions by advertising or linking to certain products and/or services, click here to read my full disclosure policy.